Skip to Main Content

 Using keywords to get started

-"Search Terms" are keywords and phrases (not a whole sentence) that describe your topic.
-Below are examples of ways you can use search terms to find sources:
+"Search Terms" are keywords and phrases that describe your topic.

 - "war of the worlds" wells

-- Title in "quotation marks" followed by author's last name.
+- Title of the work in "quotation marks" followed by author's last name.

 - Enclosing words that go together in quotation marks helps with phrase searching.